Amadri100/Treesforever/README.md

 1. Button 0 is left click
 2. then button 2 is right click and 1 the middle click
 3. button 0 creates or destroy a trunk
-4. button 2 creates or destroys leaves only after running the simulation once
+4. button 2 creates or destroys leaves
 Keyboard:
 1. Space to pause.
 2. c to clean the grid, pause the game and reset the leavespawn variable.